 Figure 5.
 Efficiency as a function of location and orientation for cells with one or two junctions.
-Results for the III-V multijunctions are included in Appendix D.
+Results for the III-V multijunctions are included in Appendix D. Each data point is a weekly sum sampled at 10-minute intervals (except for Chajnantor, CHL: 60-minute intervals).

 Spectral irradiance sensors can be mounted in orientations with varying degrees of solar tracking (Figure 1).
 Measurement of spectral irradiance has applications beyond solar PV, including monitoring of pollution and the radiative forcing arising from water vapor and other greenhouse gases.
 As such, the most common orientation is horizontal, with the sensor exposed to the "global" spectrum arriving from the full hemisphere of the sky (global horizontal irradiance, "GHI").
 For solar applications, preferred orientations are those that match the "plane of array" in which solar modules are mounted.
 The most common mounting orientation for PV modules is either a fixed tilt (global tilted irradiance, or "GTI") or one-axis tracking (global one-axis irradiance, "G1I").
 Two-axis tracking keeps the surface perpendicular (normal) to the sun's rays and global normal irradiance ("GNI") is obtained.
-Finally, to capture irradiance coming only from the vicinity of the solar disc, two-axis tracking is combined with optics that exclude scattered sunlight for measurement of direct normal irradiance ("DNI").
+Finally, to capture irradiance coming only directly from the vicinity of the solar disc, two-axis tracking is combined with optics that exclude scattered sunlight for measurement of direct normal irradiance ("DNI").

-The AM1.5 standard spectrum is defined for a wavelength range of 280-4000 nm2.
+The AM1.5 standard spectrum is defined for a wavelength range of 280-4000 nm.
 Spectroradiometers generally measure only some portion of this range (Table 1).
 As detailed in Appendix B, for values outside the measurement range, AM1.5 values were substituted.
 The spectra, grouped by mounting orientation, are shown in Figure 1.
 The spectrum for global horizontal irradiance (GHI), measured with sensors pointed at the dome of the sky is, not surprisingly, the "bluest".
 As the degree of solar tracking increases, the sensors begin to follow the sun to the horizons and irradiance shifts increasingly to the "red" and infrared; visible wavelengths (400-700 nm) are diminished.